 The MyLocoSound remote control requires two AAA batteries fitted.
-It is a universal device which has been pre-programmed to SonyTM coding on both the TV and SAT-CBL-DTC channels.
-If your remote control stops working or needs a battery change then please refer to the Trouble shooting guide at the end of these instructions.
+After battery installation, you need to program it to SonyTM coding on both the TV and SAT-CBL-DTC channels as described in section 12.
+If your remote control stops working or needs a battery change then please refer to the Trouble Shooting guide at the end of these instructions.

-Note that the buttons on the

-remote control auto-repeat if held down.
+Note that the buttons on the remote control auto-repeat if held down.
 If you want a single event to occur, like turning on the safety valve, then press the safety valve and release it immediately.
 If you want to make a large change in volume or tone then you can hold the button down to avoid the need to press the button repeatedly.